hayatibis/kubernetes-notes/README.md

 - High Availability or no downtime
 - Scalability or high performance
 - Disaster recovery backup and restore
+---

-##### Kubernetes Components
+### Kubernetes Components

 **Node**
-Worker Node VM or
+- Worker Node VM or

 **Pod**
-Smallest unit of K8s
+- Smallest unit of K8s
-Abstraction over container
+- Abstraction over container
-Usually 1 application per pod
+- Usually 1 application per pod
-Each pod gets its own IP address (New IP address on re-creation)
+- Each pod gets its own IP address (New IP address on re-creation)

 > You only interact with kubernetes layer

 **Service**
-Permanent IP adress (pod own its service - even if pod dies service is up)
+- Permanent IP adress (pod own its service - even if pod dies service is up)

 **Ingress**
-Service's external access point
+- Service's external access point

 **ConfigMap**
-external configuration of your application (dont put sensitive info use secret)
+- external configuration of your application (dont put sensitive info use secret)

 **Secret**
-like as config map
+- like as config map
-used to store secret data
+- used to store secret data
-base64 encoded
+- base64 encoded

 > The built-in security mechanism is not enabled by default

 **Volumes**
-storage on local machine (node) or remote, outside of the k8s cluster
+- storage on local machine (node)
+- or remote, outside of the k8s cluster

 > K8s doesn't manage data persistance

 > REPLICATE EVERYTHING

 **StatefulSet**
-for STATEFUL apps or databases mongod mysql etc.
+- for STATEFUL apps or databases
+- mongod mysql etc.

 > DB are often hosted outside of k8s cluster
+---

-##### Kubernetes Architecture
+### Kubernetes Architecture

+- each Node has multiple Pods on it
+- 3 processes must be installed on every node
+- worker nodes do the actual work

+Worker machine (3 processes)

+1. container runtime
+2. kubelet - interacts with both the container and node
+3. kube-proxy - low overhead communication - smart network

+> Managing processes are done by Master Nodes

+Master machine (4 processes)
+1. api server - (cluster gateway) (acts as a gatekeeper for authentication)
+2. scheduler - scheduler just decides on which node new pod should be scheduled
+3. controller manager - detect cluster state changes
+4. etcd - key value store of a cluster state - clusterbrain